Do you need a root canal? Did you know that most tooth pain can be fixed without a root canal?

 What Is A Root Canal?

 Most patients are comfortable during their root canal procedure with the use of a local anesthetic.
-Dr. O’Malley also offers dental sedation options for anyone who experiences dental anxiety and will discuss your needs prior to the scheduled appointment.
+Dr. O’Malley also offers dental sedation options for anyone who experiences dental anxiety, or fear of the dentist and dental equipment.
+We will discuss your needs prior to the scheduled appointment.
 In most cases, the tooth pain and general discomfort you may be feeling are relieved once the infection is removed.

 Once you are numb and feeling comfortable, a tiny hole is made in the back of the affected tooth for the removal of the infection.
 The interior chamber of the tooth will be thoroughly cleaned before being filled with a rubbery material.
 A dental filling compound may be placed to seal the tooth and a subsequent dental crown is often recommended to strengthen the tooth.
 This may be placed during a second visit.